Start page

 Exampaios, area between Borysthenes and Hypanis Rivers – Chuv. uksăm "wild garlic" and pay "a part (of weight, space, time, and so on)".

 A significant part of the Scythian place names remained on the territory of Ukraine to the present time.
-This topic is covered apart, but here we can consider most convincing examples.
-In general, evidence of the reliability of the decoding of toponyms may be their compliance with the environment or the location in a particular pattern – clusters or chains
+This topic is covered apart, but here we can consider the most convincing examples.
+In general, evidence of the reliability of the decoding of toponyms may be their compliance with the environment or the location in a particular pattern – clusters or chains.

 In the Cherkasy Region there are several more toponyms, which are deciphered using the Chuvash language: